centre-pathogen-genomics/DENV_Amplicon/README.md

 This repository covers methods for analysing DENV data from both the ONT and Illumina platforms.

 The methods described here require working conda environments.
-They will be created below, but first require a working conda installation.
+They will be created during the Installation and Setup sections below, but first require a working conda installation.
 One easy method of obtaining this is by following the instructions in the [miniforge](https://github.com/conda-forge/miniforge) repository.

 ---
 ### ONT data

 #### Installation and Setup
-Follow the instructions here to get everything working by cloning the contents of this repository to your local machine or sever and creating the conda environments.
+Follow the instructions here to get everything working by cloning the contents of this repository to your local machine/sever and creating the conda environments.
+Doing this in a location in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) (eg. `/usr/local/bin/`)will make the `illumina_plotdepth.sh` script easier to run later - but you can always just refer to this manually instead.

 ```bash
 git clone https://github.com/centre-pathogen-genomics/DENV_Amplicon.git